brandonngjh/TrainingMgmtWebApp/README.md

    ```
    _This will build and start the frontend, backend, and MySQL services._

+5. The file contains a schema.sql on how to setup the database to run locally.
+Refer to the section below on how to run these commands.

 ## Accessing the Application
 - Backend: The backend service runs on http://localhost:3000
 - Frontend: Open your browser and navigate to http://localhost:5000 (home page)